 Coefficients: [[ 0.51503519 -0.13783668 -0.44485146 0.00352575 -0.00985589 -0.00801731]]

-Then comes the grand finale which is to run the fit method of PermutationImportance then draw the graph.
-As we mentioned before it shuffles the input variables and runs linear regression multiple times and then calculates which independent variables have the greatest impact on the calculation of the coefficients and thus y,
+Then comes the grand finale—running the fit method of PermutationImportance, followed by drawing the graph.
+This shuffles the input variables and runs linear regression multiple times, and then calculates which independent variables have the greatest impact on the calculation of the coefficients and thus y,

 perm = PermutationImportance(reg, random_state=1).fit(xx, yy) eli5.show_weights(perm)